 Adam Peter Johnson is the author of the novel Branches and lives in Minnesota, USA, with his wife, son and golden basset.
-He worked as a newspaper reporter and editor for 10 years, in the U.S. and Australia.
-He now writes science fiction stories about the ways in which people and societies influence one another.
+Adam worked for a decade as a newspaper reporter and editor, in the U.S. and Australia.
+He is now working on Book Two in the Branches series.

 ON WRITING BRANCHES:

 Under normal circumstances, stories about parallel worlds are an opportunity for fun “what-if” riffs that let readers safely visit fantastical dystopias where familiar events played out differently.
 The Nazis won World War II and now we all speak German and Darth Vader's the hero in Star Wars, etc. etc.